esbmc/esbmc/README.md

 * CBMC implements k-induction, requiring three different calls: to generate the CFG, to annotate the program, and to verify it, whereas ESBMC handles the whole process in a single call.
 Additionally, CBMC does not have a forward condition to check if all states were reached and relies on a limited loop unwinding.
 * ESBMC adds some additional types to the program's internal representation.

-# Open source

-ESBMC is open-source software mainly distributed under the Apache License 2.0.
-It contains a significant amount of other people's software.
-However, please see the COPYING file to explain who owns what and under what terms it is distributed.

-We'd be extremely happy to receive contributions to improve ESBMC (under the terms of the Apache License 2.0).
-Please file a pull request against the public GitHub repo if you'd like to submit anything.
-General discussion and release announcements will be made via GitHub.
-Please post an issue on GitHub and contact us about research or collaboration.

-Please review the [developer documentation](https://github.com/esbmc/esbmc/blob/master/CONTRIBUTIONS.md) if you want to contribute to ESBMC.

 ### Acknowledgments

-ESBMC is a joint project with the Federal University of Amazonas (Brazil), University of Manchester (UK), University of Southampton (UK), and University of Stellenbosch (South Africa).
+ESBMC is a joint project of the Federal University of Amazonas (Brazil), the University of Manchester (UK), the University of Southampton (UK), and the University of Stellenbosch (South Africa).

 The ESBMC development was supported by various research funding agencies, including CNPq (Brazil), CAPES (Brazil), FAPEAM (Brazil), EPSRC (UK), Royal Society (UK), British Council (UK), European Commission (Horizon 2020), and companies including ARM, Intel, Motorola Mobility, Nokia Institute of Technology and Samsung.
 The ESBMC development is currently funded by ARM, EPSRC grants [EP/T026995/1](https://enncore.github.io) and [EP/V000497/1](https://scorch-project.github.io), [Ethereum Foundation](https://blog.ethereum.org/2022/07/29/academic-grants-grantee-announce), [EU H2020 ELEGANT 957286](https://www.elegant-h2020.eu), Intel, Motorola Mobility (through Agreement N° 4/2021), and [Soteria project](https://soteriaresearch.org) awarded by the UK Research and Innovation for the Digital Security by Design (DSbD) Programme.